ldematte/HostedPumpkin/README.md

 Building a custom CLR host means running the CLR (and the snippets) inside our own executable, which is notified of several events and acts as a proxy between the managed code and several unmanaged resources, like tasks (threads) and memory.

-Microsoft provides an [Hosting API](http://msdn.microsoft.com/en-us/library/dd380850(v=vs.110).aspx), which is used for very similar purposes (protection and enforcement) by ASP.NET and SQL Server
+Microsoft provides an [Hosting API](http://msdn.microsoft.com/en-us/library/dd380850(v=vs.110).aspx), which is used for very similar purposes (protection and enforcement) by ASP.NET and SQL Server.
-For example, you can control and replace all the native implementations of ["task-related" functions](http://msdn.microsoft.com/en-us/library/ms164562(v=vs.110).aspx)
+For example, you can control and replace all the native implementations of ["task-related" functions](http://msdn.microsoft.com/en-us/library/ms164562(v=vs.110).aspx); SQL Server uses this API to run .NET code using his custom scheduler.

 #### Debugging and CLR Profiling API

-These API (the [Managed Debugging API](https://msdn.microsoft.com/en-us/library/vstudio/bb384605(v=vs.90).aspx), [ClrMD](http://blogs.msdn.com/b/dotnet/archive/2013/05/01/net-crash-dump-and-live-process-inspection.aspx?) and CLR Profiling API (see [1](http://msdn.microsoft.com/en-us/library/bb384493.aspx) and  [2](http://msdn.microsoft.com/en-us/library/dd380851(v=vs.110).aspx)) give you plenty of control: you can "see" and "do" everything that a debugger sees or does.
+These API (the [Managed Debugging API](https://msdn.microsoft.com/en-us/library/vstudio/bb384605(v=vs.90).aspx), [ClrMD](http://blogs.msdn.com/b/dotnet/archive/2013/05/01/net-crash-dump-and-live-process-inspection.aspx?) and the CLR Profiling API (see [1](http://msdn.microsoft.com/en-us/library/bb384493.aspx) and  [2](http://msdn.microsoft.com/en-us/library/dd380851(v=vs.110).aspx)) give plenty of control: you can "see" and "do" everything that a debugger sees or does.

-This includes step-by-step execution, thread creation, exit, on-the-fly IL rewriting (you are notified when a method is JIT-ed and you can modify the IL stream before JIT), effectively gaining complete control on the debuggee.
+This includes step-by-step execution, notifications about thread creation and destruction, assembly and DLL load,  on-the-fly IL rewriting (you are notified when a method is JIT-ed and you can modify the IL stream before JIT); you  effectively gain complete control on the debuggee.

 The POC
 -------

-We divided the process in two: _Snippet submission_ and *snippet execution*.
+We divided the solution in two main (logical) steps: *snippet submission* and *snippet execution*.
-At submission time, a snippet is compiled using `csc.exe` (through the `CodeDOM` classes).
+As we have discussed above, a snippet is compiled using `csc.exe` (through the `CodeDOM` classes); however, there is more going on during this step.

 ### Snippet submission

-A first attempt was made using only managed resources; this approach was based on isolation through AppDomains and supervising through some "probes": methods which could have been problematic, for example all constructors, all thread functions/delegates, etc. where patched (at IL level) so that they added some "fail-safes" (`try`-`catch` to avoid unhandled exceptions, for example) and code to monitor resource usage.
+A first attempt to tackle the whole problem was made using only managed resources; this approach was based on isolation through AppDomains, while supervision on resource usage was done through some "probes", injected at submission time.
+Methods which could have been problematic, for example all constructors, all thread functions/delegates, etc. where patched (at IL level) in order to add some "fail-safes" (global `try`-`catch` to avoid unhandled exceptions, for example) and to add code for monitoring resource usage.

-The _snippet submission_ part was considerably prominent: execution was protected by either .NET security (AppDomain sandbox) or our own injected code (for the resource usage part).
+In this first POC the _snippet submission_ part was considerably prominent: execution was protected by either .NET security (AppDomain sandbox) or our own injected code (for the resource usage part).

 Since compilation with `CodeDOM` is a black box, and we could not use Roslyn due to other requirements, we used [Mono.Cecil](https://github.com/jbevain/cecil) to inspect and patch the IL code.

-We then went for a different approach (adding Hosting into the mix), but the submission part still uses Cecil to inspect and rewrite code (substituting type and functions with our own; for example, we use it to "redirect" calls to `Console.WriteLine` to a memory buffer).
+We then went for a different approach (adding Hosting into the mix), but the submission part still uses Cecil to inspect and rewrite code (for type/method/assembly whitelistin, or to substitute some types and functions with our own; for example, we use it to "redirect" calls to `Console.WriteLine` to a memory buffer).

 ###Snippet execution